 All food and snacks are for registered runners only - helpers will need to bring their own.

-The main aid station will have the usual ultra fare: Chips, nuts, pretzels, cookies, gels, fresh fruit, etc., etc. as well as water and Cytomax.
+The main aid station will have typical ultra fair: Chips, nuts, pretzels, cookies, gels, fresh fruit, etc., etc.

-There will be four light meals, all food will be vegetarian.
-Sat.
-June 12 at 1:30pm and 7:30PM, Sunday, June 13 at 1:30AM and 8:15AM, after the race ends.
 There will be no kitchen on-site, food will be prepared off-site and brought to the race.
-We are unable to customize meals, prepare anything specific, or re-heat food.
-If you have special dietary needs, you will need to provide for yourself.
+We apologize, but we are unable to customize meals, prepare anything specific, or re-heat food.

 There are several groceries and delis within a mile or two of the park.
 Old World Food Market is an excellent, large and well-stocked grocery store with hot and cold food bars located a little further away - about 10 minutes from the park, near the junction of 9W and I287.
 Open 8am-9pm daily.
 Other than the small food mart at the Shell station about 5 min. away, we are not aware of anything nearby open overnight.